 When we scan the solar system for signs of life, we look for water.
 Earth life requires water.
 The whereabouts and availability of water on Earth are determined by geology, life, and activity in the climate system, which is made up of thermal energy flows moving between the atmosphere and the ocean.
 Biodiversity is driven … Continue reading WEAVE GKG: Visualizing Earth Systems Value

 The global crisis in climate disruption is deepening.
-Droughts, floods, storms, and wildfires are taking an increasing toll on human … Continue reading Highest-value Climate Action is Economy-wide
+Droughts, floods, storms, and wildfires are taking an increasing toll on human beings, straining vital ecosystems, and putting food and water supplies at risk.
+The Paris Agreement outlines a global collaborative “race to the top”, where nations support each other’s success and innovate as rapidly as possible … Continue reading Highest-value Climate Action is Economy-wide

 a survey of the driving factors that will shape the future